aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/background/set-background-or-watermark-for-excel-worksheet/_index.md

 ## Cloud SDK Family

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
+Using an SDK is the best way to speed up development.
+An SDK handles low‑level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples demonstrate how to call Aspose.Cells web services using various SDKs:

 {{< tabs tabTotal="8" tabID="4" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}